Inserting Coveo Components

 In the new tab, under My Workspaces, select Builder.

-In the Salesforce Community Builder, you can add multiple components.
+In the Salesforce Community Builder, you can add many components.

 Adding a Coveo Community Search Component